dicai/blog/_posts/2017-11-05-decision-making-experts.md

 # Predictions with expert advice

-Consider again the example of predicting a stock's price, which can be arbitrary or _adversarial_ (which comes up, in practice, in a variety of other settings).
+Consider again the example of predicting a stock's price, whose movement can be _arbitrary_ or _adversarial_ (which comes up, in practice, in a variety of other settings).
 But, we get to view the predictions of $$n$$ experts (who may or may not be good at predicting and could even be correlated in some manner).

-We would like to design an algorithm that limiting the total cost--i.e., bad predictions--by limiting it to be about the same as the _best_ expert.
+We would like to design an algorithm that limiting the total cost -- i.e., bad predictions -- by limiting it to be about the same as the _best_ expert.
 Because we do not know who the best expert is until the end, we need some way of maintaining and updating our belief of the best expert so that we can make some prediction in each round.